WebReflection/wicked-elements/README.md

 # wickedElements

-Components for the DOM as you've never seen before, bringing the [regularElements](https://github.com/WebReflection/regular-elements) goodness to a component based world.
+Bringing the [regularElements](https://github.com/WebReflection/regular-elements) goodness to a component based world.

   * no polyfills needed, it works [down to IE9](https://webreflection.github.io/wicked-elements/test/)
   * lightweight as in [~2K lightweight](https://unpkg.com/wicked-elements)